thomazyazima/thomazyazima.github.io/week-1/readme.md

 #### 9. [Get to know your group](9-get-to-know-your-group.md)

 ## Remember your Expectations for the Unit!
-- Give feedback for each person you paired with. *You need to submit at least 6 pieces of feedback in this unit*
+- Give feedback for each person you paired with, if any. *You need to submit at least 6 pieces of feedback in this unit*
 - Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit*
 - Make sure you've signed up for GPS 1.1 and 1.2 (These must be done in a session with guide.
 They may not be done any other way, so make sure you sign up early!)